Best Lemon Buttermilk Cake

 - Once the butter and sugar are well creamed.
 Scrape the mixing bowl with a rubber spatula.
 Then turn the mixer on low and beat in the eggs, oil, lemon zest, vanilla extract, lemon extract, and yellow food coloring.

 - Scrape the bowl again.
 Turn the mixer back on low and alternate adding the flour mixture and buttermilk until both are well combined.
-Turn off the mixer.
+Once the batter is smooth, turn the mixer off immediately.

 - Pour the batter evenly into the two prepared pans.
 Bake on the middle rack, undisturbed for 30 minutes.